 Read All Labels

-This is good advice for all candy, but especially true for miniatures or snack sizes, which are sometimes processed in a different facility than regular-sized candy.
-The Food Allergen Labeling and Consumer Protection Act requires that all FDA-regulated foods list the top eight major allergens in the ingredients list with common names of the allergen included in parenthesis — such as "lecithin (soy)" or "whey (milk)."
+This is good advice for all candy, but especially true for miniatures or snack sizes, which sometimes are processed in a different facility than regular-sized candy.
+The Food Allergen Labeling and Consumer Protection Act requires that all FDA-regulated foods list the top eight major allergens in the ingredients list with common names of the allergen included in parentheses — such as "lecithin (soy)" or "whey (milk)."
 Some packaging includes a note with "Contains …" or "May contain …" statements following the ingredient list.
 These statements are completely voluntary, so play it safe and read the ingredients list every time, even in products you typically consider "safe."
 Since many individual bite-size candies don’t contain an ingredients list, look up the ingredients for specific products online to ensure they are safe for your child to eat.
 If a product is homemade or has no label, throw it out.

 Talk to Your Neighbors